Python-PyQt/PyQt6-Docs/descriptions/QtSql/QSqlDriver-handle-f.rst

     :status: todo
     :pysig: ed36a1ef76a59ee3f15180e0441188ad
     :realsig: () const
-    :digest: f5bd0ef21caf111dbc05976100bdd9e2
+    :digest: 5b7696cf71092e869404a1ae43d5064e

-Returns the low-level database handle wrapped in a `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ or an invalid variant if there is no handle.
+Returns the low-level database handle wrapped in a :sip:ref:`~PyQt6.QtCore.QVariant` or an invalid variant if there is no handle.

 **Warning:** Use this with uttermost care and only if you know what you're doing.